We're an affiliate

 We hope you love the products we recommend!
 Just so you know, we may collect a share of sales or other compensation from the links on this page at no additional cost to you.
 Thank you if you use our links, we really appreciate it!

-As pet parents with busy schedules, it is undeniable that we feel unnerved every time we leave our pets at home while we’re at work.
+As pet parents with busy schedules, it is undeniable that we feel unnerved every time we leave our pets at home while we’re at work, but how long can dogs be left alone?
 As much as we would love our furbaby to be with us all the time, unfortunately, this is not always possible, especially when we are going to work, social functions, and short or long trips.

 When leaving them alone at home, we get concerned about our furbaby’s safety and well-being.
 Not only that, we worry that our pets will make a mess due to anxiety.
 We do not want to go home with destroyed furniture, shoes, and waste all over our home.

 One of the most asked questions by pet parents is, “How long can we leave our dog alone?”.
 We always wonder whether it’s okay to leave our dog on their own for a specific amount of time.
 In this article, we will provide the ultimate guide to you on how you can leave your dog alone and how to make the separation easier.